Coding-with-Jayavant/Bus-Rservation-System/README.md

 # Bus-Rservation-System
-This Project Devloped in Python.
-By using This Project you can Reserve the Bus ticket.
+Python Based Project To Reserve the Bus ticket.